tdubs/PhishMaestro/README.md

 A file is then created under session-actions directory.
 The filename is the PHP_SESSION_ID and the contents contain the action you chose.
 The file in the queue directory is then moved to the log-sessions directory.

-## Future Features

-Change the client side experience so rather than the page just waiting to load it uses an ajax like call to show a 'Please wait while we log you in' and query the server for the response

-Use unique session id in phishing email to map back to users name, then pull this information to print to the monitor screen so you have better insight if it's a 'real user'

-Make automatic decisions based on variables like User Agent - Maybe create some sort of rules file

-Create timeout function on monitor.pl to perform a default action after x seconds

-If 'live checking' file does not exist then send default action If 'live checking' file exists, then proceed
-If 'Disabled' file exists, then shut down site
-If 'redirct_all' file exists, then redirect all traffic

-Implement parameter feature to each action.
-Right now they are hard coded in the submit.php and payload page.

 # Subnet File
 <pre>